Understanding Your TrainingPeaks.com Structured Workout Plan

 Q: That kind of sucks.
 One of the advantages of exporting a workout to the device is that it helps me stay within my 80/20 Zones.
 The way Garmin modifies the zones, I am at risk of drifting into Zone X. Is there a workaround?

-A: Until TP.com and Garmin allow for the exporting and importing of a zone range, and not just a static % of LTHR, FTP, or Threshold Pace, and/or Garmin stops automatically creating zones around what are meant to be limiting values of zones, this will remain an issue.
+A: Until TP.com and Garmin allow for the exporting and importing of a zone range, and not just a static % of LTHR, FTP, or Threshold Pace, and/or Garmin accepts the values passed to it by TP.com, this will remain an issue.
 If it sounds like we are throwing TP.com and Garmin under the bus… we are.

 In the meantime, we believe the best way to avoid being led astray by your Garmin device is to memorize your 80/20 zones and self-monitor intensity, while still taking advantage of the device’s guidance on workout structure.